abbymcleod/Protein-and-Vegetarian-Diets/README.md

 After fitting the model to the training data, I used **mean squared error (MSE)** to evaluate its performance.
 The MSE of the baseline model was **1737.5018** which indicates that the model's predictions are about 41.68% off on average.
 There is definitely room for the model's performance to imporve as the error is relatively large.
 To improve predictive performance, I plan on filtering the features to only include those that have a certain threshold numbe rof recipes that have then to avoid any sparse tags from skewing the model's predictions.

 ### Final Model

+The final model contained new features calories per minute, and steps per ingredient, and also only included a refined list of tags.

+#### Tags

+Instead of using the entire population of unique tags which was 549, only tags that appeared in over 2000 recipes were used, resulting in a set of **106** tags.
+This was a necessary step because there were hundreds of tags such as `'irish-st-patricks-day'` that had only one, or close to one use, and therefore wouldn't be of much use in the prediction model.

+#### Calories per Minute

+This feature was calculated by extracting the calorie count from the `'nutrition'` column and dividing it by the total cooking time in the column `'minutes'` plus one to avoid division by zero.
+Recipes with higher amounts of protein are likely meat heavy, as illustrated by the hypothesis test from earlier, which can correlate with higher calorie count.
+Sorter cooking times can also go hand in hand with higher protein due to a variety of short methods of cooking meats such as grilling or searing.
+By normalizing calorie count by cooking time, recipes that are efficient in delivering calories, and possibly also protein, are captured.

+#### Steps per Ingredient

+The steps per ingredient feature was calculated as the number of steps, `'n_steps'`, divided by the number of ingredients, `'n_ingredients'`, plus one.
+This feature highlights the complexity of a recipe as recipes with more steps might require more advnaced techniques.
+More advanced techniques could be associated with sophisticated recipes that include multiple protein rich components.

+These features were chosen because protein content is not based solely on the textual tags, but also by the complexity of preperation and nutrient profile.
+Both new features reference the process of making a dish, breaking down all of its steps and components, rather than just the tags that are assigned to the dish after the fact.

+#### Modeling and Hyperparameters

+The chosen model was **RandomForestRegressor**.
+Random forests are esspecially strong for capturing non linear relationships and interactions between features, and they also are good at handling mixed data types.
+Additionally, random forests are robust to noisy data and less likely to overfit data compared to a single decision tree.

+The **hyperparameters** tuned are as follows:
+  - `n_estimators`: This is the number of trees in the forest which was tuned to balance model stability and runtime.
+  - `max_depth`: This hyperparameter controls tree depth which helped to avoid overfitting.
+  - `min_samples_split`: This is the minimum number of samples required to split an internal node, which helps control model complexity.

+Out of all the hyperparameters used, the best were `{'regressor__max_depth': 10, 'regressor__n_estimators': 100, 'regressor__min_samples_split': 2}`.
+This combination does the best job at capturing enough complexity to model the engineered features and target variable while avoiding overfitting.
+To select the best hyperparameters, I used `GridSearchCV` with 5 fold cross validation on the training data which selected the mdoel with the lowest MSE on validation folds.

+#### Performance

+The final model had a MSE of **982.58** which is a significant improvement from the baseline model with a MSE of 1737.5018.
+This value means that, on average, the final model's prediction is off by about 31.35% daily value.
+This imporvement can be attributed to the model capturing richer interactions with the addition of the engineered numerical features.